ankit071105/UtsavManch/README.md

 4. **Sixth/Seventh Commit**: Finalized the Main Page with CSS, JS, jQuery, and Bootstrap design.
 5. **Eighth/Ninth/Tenth Commit**: Updated CSS and added the banner page in the Main Page.
 6. **Eleventh/Twelfth Commit**: Improved the home page with a Categories section and additional CSS files.
+7.  **Thirtheen/Fourtheen Commit**: Improved the home page with a Benefits section and additional CSS files & Remove Pre loader For Now.

 ---